elviejo79/elviejo79.github.io/2023-12Dic-13-DevolopingAnIbisYamlLanguage/docsraw/index.md

 ##### How it should look

 [3rd](https://eight2late.files.wordpress.com/2009/04/no_silver_bullet_stage4.jpg?w=700&h=729)

+# My problem a deadlock.

+The problem that I've had is that I've been deadlocked in search for that tool.

+I want to do many things.
+I need to write what I want to do in file.
+There are dependencies between things
+I need to map the dependencies as graph datastructure.
+I want to visualize the graph datastructure as a diagram.
+You can use any diagram editor for that.
+I **want** to wrie in text, and visualize in diagram So I'll add to my list of projects.
+I want to do many things, an the cycle begins again!

 **Thing** is a thing used to do stuff for various platforms.
 Some of the things it can do: